eXeC64/vtf2png/README.md

 vtf2png
 =======

-I couldn't find a decent way to look at images in the VTF format (used by Valve's source engine) on Linux, so I wrote this quick and dirty tool to export these files to PNGs.
-The only dependency is libPNG, making this ultra-portable.
+`vtf2png` is a command line tool to extract images from the VTF format used by Valve's Source Engine.
+It supports a variety of pixel data formats, including most of the RGBA variations and DXT compression formats.

+The only dependency is libpng, so this will work on all major platforms.

+**Usage:**

-Exporting a single image: `./vtf2png some.vtf out.png`
+Export an image: `./vtf2png some.vtf out.png`

-Exporting a frame from an animated image: `./vtf2png -f 17 some.vtf out.png`
+Export a specific frame: `./vtf2png -f 17 some.vtf out.png`